FEBS Workshop 'Protein termini 2026: From mechanisms to biological impact'

 General Description

-Bringing together scientists from diverse biological disciplines, the International Society of Protein Termini (ISPT) unites researchers interested in the structure, substrates, and regulatory roles of protein termini across prokaryotic, animal, and plant systems.
+Bringing together scientists from diverse biological disciplines, the ISPT unites researchers interested in the structure, substrates, and regulatory roles of protein termini across prokaryotic, animal, and plant systems.
 This community converges to explore enzymatic modifications, cellular quality control mechanisms, and their implications for organelle dynamics and stress responses.
-Advances in terminomics, cryo-EM studies, and biotechnological applications such as PROTACs underscore the field’s transformative potential in medical sciences and biotechnology.
+Advances in terminomics, cryo-EM studies, and biotechnological applications such as PROTACs underscore the transformative potential of the field in medical sciences and biotechnology.

 Protein termini are critical hubs regulating protein fate, folding, localization, and degradation, yet they remain largely overlooked in mainstream conferences.
 Historically, research on termini has been fragmented across communities studying protein degradation, signaling, or structural biology.
 However, recent discoveries and technological advances demand a unified perspective.